softwaresaved/automated_testing/README.md

 Rather than just checking if an output file exists, we really want to check whether the output file is the one we expect i.e. does it match the expected output file we have in our test oracle.

 We can use subprocess.call to invoke the Linux/Unix `diff` command to compare the actual output file to the expected output file.
 We can provide the `-q` command-line flag to `diff` to suppress its output.
-If `diff` returns an exit status of 0 then the two files are equal, if not then the two files differ.
+If `diff` returns an exit status of zero then the two files are equal, if not then the two files differ.

-We can use assert_equals to check this is the case.
+We can use `assert_equals` to check this is the case.

 ```
 def test_count_frequency():